-Under what circumstances must you provide a deposit?
+Under what circumstances may Hydro‑Québec require a deposit?

-If you are already responsible for an electricity service contract, Hydro-Québec can request a deposit if:
+If you are already responsible for an electricity service contract, Hydro‑Québec may request a deposit in the following two situations:

-- you have received a late payment notice for one of your contracts within the 24 months preceding the request for a deposit.
+- You have received a late payment notice from Hydro‑Québec for one of your contracts within the 24 months preceding the request for a deposit.

-- you have availed yourself of the provisions of the Bankruptcy and Insolvency Act (R.S.C., 1985, c.
+- You availed yourself of the provisions of the Bankruptcy and Insolvency Act (R.S.C., 1985, c.
 B-3) within the 24 months preceding the request for a deposit.

-There are three ways to pay your deposit:
+There are three ways to make your deposit:

 - by cheque